You are here

 Quality assessment (QA) is an evaluation of whether or not activities meet defined standards.
 Quality improvement (QI) is a process initiated to improve a practice or procedure and to institutionalize the practice.
 QA/QI activities comprise a critical component of the Human Research Protections Program (HRPP) and play a vital role in protecting the rights and welfare of human subjects.
 They assist in the institutionalization of sound, ethical research design and procedures; promote compliance with laws, regulations and institutional policies governing the conduct of research; and are critical in the development of a culture that promotes and rewards ethical behavior.

 To assist with both quality assessment and quality improvement activities the University established the Office of Research Compliance Review (ORCR).
 ORCR’s mission is to facilitate safe, ethical, efficient, and high quality human subjects research.
-ORCR activities include conducting compliance reviews of research studies and Institutional Review Boards (IRBs), developing education and outreach initiatives for individuals and groups engaged in the research enterprise, and participating locally and nationally in committees (e.g. Public Responsibility in Medicine and Research (PRIMR)) and scholarly endeavors related to human research.
+ORCR activities include conducting compliance reviews of research studies, Institutional Review Boards (IRBs) and other HRPP components, developing education and outreach initiatives for individuals and groups engaged in the research enterprise, and participating locally and nationally in committees and scholarly endeavors related to human research.

 The various University units and functions responsible for operation of the HRPP identify and communicate legal and regulatory standards and best practices applicable to human research.
 These are reflected in and communicated throughout the University community through Regents Bylaws and proceedings, the University's Standard Practice Guide, this Operations Manual, IRB Standard Operating Procedures, policies and procedures implemented at the individual unit level, mandatory educational modules, and a variety of ad hoc communications.